Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Introduction

-Unlike dynamic retraining with a sliding window approach or \gls{TBPTT}, truly online training methods retain learned knowledge over a longer time span.
-Indeed, the corresponding equations governing the update of the network parameters do not directly reference a time point in the past beyond which information is lost. \Gls{RTRL}, a fundamental online learning algorithm for \glspl{RNN}, operates by recursively updating the sensitivity matrix (the derivative of the hidden state with respect to the parameters), also referred to as the influence matrix, at each time step \cite{williams1989learning}.
-It has previously been applied to the forecast of the locations of fiducial markers implanted in the lungs (SyncTraX system) \cite{jiang2019prediction}, abdominal and thoracic cancer lesions recorded by CyberKnife Synchrony system \cite{mafi2020real}, chest internal points tracked with \gls{DIR} in \gls{4D} \gls{CBCT} images \cite{pohl2021prediction}, as well as external markers placed on the abdomen and chest of healthy volunteers (NDI Polaris system) \cite{pohl2022prediction, pohl2024respiratory}.
-Nonetheless, \gls{RTRL} is limited by its high computational complexity, which scales as $\mathcal{O}(q^4)$, rendering inference impractical even for moderately sized networks.
+Unlike sliding-window retraining or \gls{TBPTT}, truly online training methods retain knowledge over a longer effective time span.
+Indeed, parameter update equations do not directly reference a past time point beyond which information is lost. \Gls{RTRL}, a fundamental online learning algorithm for \glspl{RNN}, recursively updates the sensitivity matrix---the derivative of the hidden state with respect to the parameters---also referred to as the influence matrix, at each time step \cite{williams1989learning}.
+This algorithm has been applied to forecast the locations of fiducial markers implanted in the lungs (SyncTraX system) \cite{jiang2019prediction}, abdominal and thoracic cancer lesions recorded by the \gls{CKS} system \cite{mafi2020real}, points within the chest tracked with \gls{DIR} in \gls{4D-CBCT} images \cite{pohl2021prediction}, and external markers on the chest and abdomen of volunteers (NDI Polaris system) \cite{pohl2022prediction, pohl2025real}.
+Nonetheless, \gls{RTRL} is limited by its high computational complexity, which scales as $\mathcal{O}(d^4)$, rendering inference impractical even for moderately sized networks.